kostasx/Memex/README.md

   The life of the Nobel Prize-winning mathematician and schizophrenic John Nash

   > _"Three years later, he graduated from Carnegie Institute of Technology with a master's degree in math.
-His adviser wrote hime a one-sentence recommendation: 'This man is a genius.'_
+His adviser wrote him an one-sentence recommendation: 'This man is a genius.'_

 ## 01/09/2016